wmurphyrd/aframe-physics-extras/README.md

 to interact with an entity if it bounces off of the collider entity.
 Setting `collisionPhysics` to `false` allows the collider entity to ghost through other entities to enter their collision zones.
+Note: The `ignoreSleep: true; collisionPhysics: true` combo is not working in this release.

 ## collision-filter